Welcome to Open Source Medical Technology Lab!

 OpenXamp

 OpenXamp is a cost-effective, open-source bio-signal amplifier designed to filter and amplify physiological signals for laboratory and DIY experiments.
-It features a high common-mode-rejection-ratio (CMRR) pre-amplifier for differential signal detection, with an option to short the inverting input for single-ended use.
-The device includes band-pass filtering and adjustable amplification to tailor the signal strength.
-Users can either utilize the amplified analog signal directly or convert it to digital via an integrated analog-to-digital converter (ADC) and microcontroller (MCU).
-The digitized data can then be transmitted to a computer via USB, leveraging the MCU's built-in interfaces for streamlined data handling and analysis.
-Commonly available electronic components are being used in the stimulator so that it can be developed in places where availability is an issue.
-Total components cost is only around $25!
+It features a high common-mode-rejection-ratio (CMRR) pre-amplifier for differential signal detection, with an option for single-ended use.
+The device includes band-pass filtering and adjustable amplification.
+Users can utilize the amplified analog signal directly or convert it to digital via an integrated analog-to-digital converter (ADC) and microcontroller (MCU).
+The digitized data can be transmitted to a computer via USB.
+It uses commonly available electronic components, with a total components cost of only around $25!

 Please visit the project GitHub repository to learn more.